georgemuriithi/shale-gas-wells/README.md

 https://www.datascience-contest.com

-The <a href="https://www.knoc.co.kr/ENG/main.jsp">Korea National Oil Corporation</a> was interested in purchasing shale gas wells from the United States and wanted to predict their production to select wells that maximize profit.
+The <a href="https://www.knoc.co.kr/ENG/main.jsp">Korea National Oil Corporation</a> was interested in purchasing shale gas wells from the United States and wanted to predict their productions to select wells that maximize profit.

 A combination of **LightGBM regression** and **Exponential smoothing** is used to predict productions.
 0-1 integer programming using **Gurobi** is used for optimization to maximize profit.
 Performance evaluation is based on **sMAPE (symmetric Mean Absolute Percentage Error).** Our team has one of the best performances, having a percentage error of **25.54%,** compared to the best one of **19.49%.**